Luca3317/TMPEffects/README.md

 ## Dependencies and compatibility
 - TMPEffects is compatible with Unity 2021.3 and up
+    - Tested in 2021.3, 2022.3 and 2023.2; if you have compatibility issues in another version (>= 2021.3), please open an issue for it!
 - Only dependency: Unity's TextMeshPro package (automatically included in Unity 2018.3 and up)

 ## Installation